MicrosoftDocs/dynamics365smb-docs/business-central/production-how-to-create-routings.md

     > [!NOTE]
     >  To enable the routing links on an existing production order, you must refresh the productio1n order.
 For more information, see [Create Production Orders](production-how-to-create-production-orders.md).

 The selected components will now be linked to the selected operations when you create or refresh a production order using the production BOM and routing in question.
-This is visible in the **Prod.
+This is visible on the **Prod.
 Order Components** page under the production order, and here you can also remove and add the defined routing link codes at any time.

 ## To assign personnel, tools, and quality measures to routing operations.
 If you require personnel with qualifications, special knowledge, or special authorization for an operation, you can assign these personnel to the operation.
 In addition, you can assign tools and quality requirements to the operation.
 This procedure describes how to assign personnel.
 The steps are similar for other types of operation information.